matheus-rech/clinical-extraction-pdf-form/QUICK_SETUP.md

 - Tab names are case-sensitive: `Submissions` and `Extractions`
 - Column order must match exactly
 - Headers must be in Row 1
+- Dynamic fields (Indications, Interventions, etc.) are stored as JSON strings for flexibility

 ---